cloudfoundry/cf-acceptance-tests/README.md

 ### Test Setup

 To run the CF Acceptance tests, you will need:
 - a running CF instance
 - credentials for an Admin user
-- an org, and a persistent space within that org
 - an environment variable `$CONFIG` which points to a `.json` file that contains the application domain

 The following script will configure these prerequisites for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) installation.
 Replace credentials and URLs as appropriate for your environment.

 ```bash